kenybapin/flask-spotify-app/README.md

 <br><br>
 ## Notes related to user data

-By default, your application is set to only collect your own data.
+"By default, your application is set to 'developer mode,'<br>
-Other users are not allowed, which will result in a 403 error.
+In this mode, you can collect only your own data, and other users face restricted access, resulting in a 403 error.<br>

 **How to allow other users to test your application ?**

-a) If your application is in "developer mode", you need to add them via the Spotify Dashboard :<br> *App > Settings > User Management.*
+a) On "developer mode", you need to add them via the Spotify [Dashboard](https://developer.spotify.com/dashboard/login) :<br> *App > Settings > User Management.*

 b) To boost your application's visibility and bypass manual user addition, switch your application to "extended quota mode" :<br>